Primary Source Databases/Web Archives

 • Marriage, Women, and the Law, 1815-1914, Research Libraries Group

-Digitized version of Gammel’s The Laws of Texas, including all acts of the Texas Legislature, many documents concerning Texas constitutional conventions, and some Gubenatorial papers.
+Digitized version of Gammel’s The Laws of Texas, including all acts of the Texas Legislature, many documents concerning Texas constitutional conventions, and state administrative papers.

 • Coles County Legal History Project, Eastern Illinois University

-An ongoing project to make nineteenth-century legal records from Eastern Illinois counties available on the web, mostly through a transcribed, searchable database.
-The cases include both civil and criminal proceedings, from 1830 to 1899.
-To date, most entries in the databases include only extensive indexes of the actual records, which come from sixteen counties and are housed at the EIU Library.
+A project to make nineteenth-century legal records from Eastern Illinois counties available on the web.
+Cases include both civil and criminal proceedings, from 1830 to 1899.
+Most entries in the databases include only extensive indexes of the actual records, which come from sixteen counties and are housed at the EIU Library.

 • Exploring Amistad, Mystic Seaport